Skip to content Skip to navigation

 William Shakespeare was born in a house on Henley Street in Straford-upon-Avon in 1564.
 As a boy he attended the Stratford Grammar School, and later married Anne Hathaway, a local woman.
 He later fled to London to pursue a career as an actor, theatre-owner and playwright.
 He returned to Stratford in his latter years where he died at the age of 52 and was buried in the Holy Trinity Church.

 There are many remaining historic buildings associated with William Shakespeare in and around Stratford-upon-Avon.
-His birthplace on Henley Street is now open to the public, accompanied by an exhibition of his life.
+Shakespeare's Birthplace on Henley Street is now open to the public, accompanied by an exhibition of his life.

 New Place is the house where Shakespeare lived until his death in 1616.
 Although the house no longer exists, the foundations and grounds may be visited accompanied by period furnishings and an exhibition in Nash’s House.

-The house of Mary Arden, Shakespeare’s mother, may also be visited just outside of Stratford.
+You can also visit Mary Arden's Farm, the house of Shakespeare’s mother, which is just outside of Stratford.
 It is home to a Shakespeare museum and other historic items from the 16th century onwards.

 Finally, the Holy Trinity Church may also be visited today, containing a monument to William Shakespeare.